 So, on a standard indoor cycling bike, the flywheel is situated at the front of it, just ahead of you between your legs.
 The flywheel itself is made of steel, not only is this great for the weight needed to offer a smooth cycle but by nature, it is a great magnetic conductor.
 There are two magnets located at both sides at the top of the flywheel that will help generate resistance.

 This works in 2 ways, either by a manual turn crank or an electronic console.
 So by the turn of a crank or push of a button, the magnets will push closer together to the flywheel helping to slow the flywheel down and create resistance.

 Turn the crank in the opposite direction or push the button to turn down the resistance and the magnets will be pulled away from the flywheel – removing the resistance.

 Well, not to start a physics 101 class here but bear with me.
 So every magnet has a north and south pole and it’s when these two opposites attract, they pull together with incredible force.

 Put a conductor between these (a flywheel) and resistance will be created.

-This is a great indoor bike that not only manufactured by one of the brand names in fitness equipment but it is belt driven, features a 22kg flywheel and has Bluetooth connected console all for a very affordable price!
+This is a great indoor bike that is not only manufactured by one of the best brand names in fitness equipment but it is a belt driven bike which features a 15kg flywheel and is incredibly silent!

 You can also check out my list of top 5 affordable magnetic indoor bikes!

 This is a form of resistance applied to the flywheel with strong cotton felt pads.